Raymond M. Lemaire: Activities in Belgium

-He became renowned for the restoration of the Grand Béguinage in Leuven, where he put into practice the Venice Charter, of which he was the main editor.
-He was also one of the main designers of the new town Louvain-la-Neuve.
-The concept was based on the structure of a historic traditional town.
+He became renowned for the restoration of the Grand Béguinage in Leuven, 1964-71, where he put into practice the Venice Charter, of which he was the main editor.

+He was also one of the main designers of the new town of Louvain-la-Neuve whose concept was based on the structure of a historic traditional town.
+He was also involved in the planning of the UC Louvain medical campus at Woluwe-Saint-Lambert.